 - Baking Sheet: A big baking sheet is required.
 You want enough room between the potato pieces, even if it looks like you used an overly big sheet pan.
 The more air that circulates, the crispier the potatoes are likely to be!

-All of this is to depict that these potatoes should be on your regular menu.
-They go well with almost any meal.
+All of this is to show you that these potatoes should be on your regular menu.
+They go well with almost any meal!

 - Cornbread Stuffing